Introduction

 In addition, look for the Cache River Auto Tour brochure that details over a dozen places where you can tour parts of the old swamp along the Cache River, like the boardwalk at Section 8 Woods (Highway 37 south of the Henry Barkhausen Cache River Wetlands Center) and the paddling opportunities at Lower Cache River Access (Perks Road west of Highway 37).
 If you didn’t bring a canoe or kayak with you, you can rent one from Cache Bayou Outfitters (618.201.4090); you can reserve a boat on-line, which is a good idea for summer weekends.
 The company also leads guided paddling trips during full moons from spring to fall.

-The eastern half of Shawnee National Forest has some spectacular scenery, like the Garden of the Gods Recreation Area.
+The eastern half of Shawnee National Forest has some spectacular scenery, such as the Garden of the Gods Recreation Area.
 You may also want to visit the old Ohio River town of Metropolis and take a few selfies with the Superman statues.

 Entertainment and Events